-- Once the article is accepted for publication, consent to publication of the article and transfer of copyright.
+- Once the article is accepted for publication, grant a copyright licence to AP.
 See "Notification of acceptance or otherwise", below (see page 11). - Check the edited proofs.
 See "Final check by author", below (see page 11).

 2. Writing style

 (a) Headings